Homicide (wrestler): Second return to Impact Wrestling (2017–2018)

-On March 16, 2017, episode of Impact, Homicide returned with Konnan, reforming The Latin American Xchange (LAX) alongside newcomers Ortiz, Santana, and Diamante.
+On March 16, 2017, episode of Impact, Homicide returned with Konnan, reforming the Latin American Xchange (LAX) alongside newcomers Ortiz, Santana, and Diamante.
 On the July 5, 2018, episode of Impact, he turned on LAX by forming an alliance with King and his former tag team partner Hernandez, turning heel in the process.
 They later became known as The OGz.
 At the Bound for Glory on October 14, The OGz lost to LAX in a Concrete Jungle Death match.
 After several months, Homicide was moved to alumni section of the website.

-National Wrestling Alliance (2019–present)
+National Wrestling Alliance (2019–2025)

 Homicide debuted for the National Wrestling Alliance (NWA) at their television tapings on September 30 for NWA Power.
 At the tapings he formed an alliance with Eddie Kingston.
 At the pay-per-view Crockett Cup event, Homicide defeated Austin Aries, Colby Corino, and Darius Lockhart to become the NWA World Junior Heavyweight Championship.
 He lost the title on November 12, 2022 at NWA Hard Times 3 to Kerry Morton, ending his reign at 237 days.